samkoperski/stk_projects/flight_delays.md

 order by 1
 ```
 #### Query 2
-I was surprised to see that the majority of delays were related 'air_system', 'late_aircraft', and 'airline', contrary to my initial theory that most delays were related to weather.
+I was surprised to see that the majority of delays were related to 'air_system', 'late_aircraft', and 'airline', contrary to my initial theory that most delays were related to weather.
 ```
 select *
 from (select case when air_system_delay > 15 then 'air_system'